 Shown above are some recent images I have taken, some conventional, other not so much.

-I sincerely hope that by the time I write the introduction to my next learning blog under OCA, perhaps a year from now, I would have made some progress on my understanding of why I photograph.
+I can only hope that by the time I write the introduction to my next learning blog under OCA, perhaps a year from now, I would have made some progress on my understanding of why I photograph.

 (1) Anon, Garry Winogrand.
 The Metropolitan Museum of Art, i.e. The Met Museum.
 Available at: http://www.metmuseum.org/exhibitions/listings/2014/garry-winogrand [Accessed June 13, 2017].